 When purchasing or acquiring real estate, it is advisable, and often required, to also obtain title insurance.
 Title insurance protects either the new owner, or the lender, in cases where a dispute arises about who holds legal title to the property.
 Should it later be proven that the title passed to the owner was invalid, title insurance will cover the cost of the property; essentially, this policy protects you against unforeseen legal actions.
 There are different types of title insurance policies -- the owner's policy and the mortgagee policy.
 Below you will learn about these differences, in addition to other important details regarding title insurance, in order to make the right decision for your needs.

-These policies are advisable, but typically not required.
-This policy will protect you, the purchaser of the property, should the title passed to you be invalid, encumbered with a prior debt or lien, or should there be issues that affect the value of the land, such as access to the land.
+Owner's policies are advisable, but typically not required.
+The owner's policy will protect you, the purchaser of the property, should the title passed to you be invalid, encumbered with a prior debt or lien, or should there be issues that affect the value of the land, such as access to the land.
 This final situation can occur when one's only method of entering and exiting their land is through the land of another, such as a driveway that crosses another's property.
 Keep in mind that property owners can remedy such situations through the use of easements, while an owner's policy would shield you from liability if there are no easements in place before the purchase.

 This type of policy protects the lender.
 Banks will almost always require a home buyer to obtain this type of policy in order to obtain a mortgage, though the cost of the policy might be rolled into payments on one's mortgage.
 These policies offer the same protections as an owner's policy, such as the protections against invalid title, but cover the bank's interest instead of yours.